 Web Hosting

 - Rocket.net: Only fully managed web host I recommend.
 Perfect for sites with a lot of traffic and dynamic content.
-With Cloudflare Enterprise and Object Cache Pro, the average TTFB is under 100 ms. The disadvantage is low bandwidth, but they have more visits without PHP limits.
+With Cloudflare Enterprise and Object Cache Pro, the average TTFB is under 100 ms. Disadvantage is low bandwidth, but they have more visits without PHP limits.
 Costly and not the ideal for beginners.
 Read – Rocket.Net vs. WP Engine.

 - RunCloud: A powerful server management panel.
 Cheaper, has more options, and works better than others.
 Maybe you won’t like it if you don’t know how to manage servers.
-Ideal for developers who want to handle everything themselves.
+Ideal for devs who want to handle everything themselves.

 Popular web hosts are usually rubbish, and they’re just marketing to make money instead of providing quality hosting.
 Some hosts (usually shared ones) offer better discounts when you sign up for multiple years.
 Your site might get stuck or even suspended if you go over the limits of your plan (specifically CPU, RAM, disk space, inodes, and database size).